COLLEGIATE PLAYWRITING COMPETITION

 Our annual collegiate competition nurtures local aspiring dramatists who are helping to shape the future of American theatre.

 PLAY/write: The Jackie Demaline Regional Collegiate Playwriting Competition is a juried cash award given annually to support the early work and career of an emerging playwright.
-The winner will receive $2,500 along with a professionally-staged reading of their script.
+Depending upon the pool of submissions received, up to three winners will be chosen; each winner will receive $2,500 along with a professionally-staged reading of the winning script.

-Entrants must be currently enrolled at a university in the Greater Cincinnati/tri-state region and submit an original full-length play.
+Entrants must be currently enrolled either full- or part-time at a university or college in the Cincinnati tristate region and submit an original full-length play.
 There is no entry fee.
 Three finalists will be chosen by a panel of judges.

 The competition commemorates the life and work of writer, critic, and theatre enthusiast, Jackie Demaline.
 A passionate arts advocate, Ms. Demaline served as an important catalyst for change in the theater community and was an entertainment writer and editor for numerous publications.
 Her legacy lives on through this competition, providing professional development for emerging writers, amplifying new voices and perspectives, and kick-starting arts careers.

 There is no entry fee.
-This competition is limited to full- and part-time students currently enrolled at a university or college in the Greater Cincinnati/tri-state region.
+This competition is limited to full- and part-time students currently enrolled at a university or college in the Cincinnati tri-state region.
+Scripts must be submitted electronically.

 Where indicated on the electronic submission form, you will need to include: